 Division 4 — Regional local governments

 3.61.
-Establishing a regional local government
+Establishing regional local government

 (1) Two or more local governments (referred to in this Division as the participants) may, with the Minister’s approval, establish a regional local government to do things, for the participants, for any purpose for which a local government can do things under this Act or any other Act.